Photo: Aidan Meyer.

 Take it easy.
 Whenever I’m on the island, I take great pleasure in spending an inordinate amount of time drinking a frappe.
 I nap in the afternoons and sleep-in.
 I eat as if every meal is my last, particularly any of Santorini’s specialties like fried tomato balls or fava, and I drink the light, local wine like it’s going out of style.

 Then I eat some more.
 I shrug, Greek style (which involves both a shoulder and a mouth shrug) if the bus, boat, or donkey is late.
 Or if it takes a village 90 minutes to organise a boat to ferry us away from a rockslide.

 But most of all, I don’t plan my days.
-I just sit back with my frappe, put my feet up, and see what happens.
+I just sit back, put my feet up, and see what happens.